 BARRY J. ALPERIN has been a director since 1996.
 Mr. Alperin, who is retired, served as Vice Chairman of Hasbro, Inc. from 1990 through 1995, as Co-Chief Operating Officer of Hasbro from 1989 through 1990 and as Senior Vice President or Executive Vice President of Hasbro from 1985 through 1989.
 He was a director of Hasbro from 1985 through 1996.
 Prior to joining Hasbro, Mr. Alperin practiced law in New York City for 20 years, dealing with corporate, public and private financial transactions, corporate mergers and acquisitions, compensation issues and securities law matters.
 The Company values Mr. Alperin's financial expertise and his extensive experience in corporate and securities laws and corporate governance matters.
 Additionally, as the Company continues to grow through strategic acquisitions, the Board of Directors values Mr. Alperin's experience leading Hasbro's mergers and acquisitions and global expansion efforts.
-Mr. Alperin currently serves as a director of Fiesta Restaurant Group, Inc. (and is Chairman of its finance committee and a member of its audit committee and nominating and governance committee) and Jefferies Group LLC, a global investment banking firm and a subsidiary of Leucadia National Corporation (and a member of its audit committee, compensation committee and corporate governance and nominating committee).
-Mr. Alperin is also a director of privately held corporations Weeks Marine, Inc., a marine construction company, and Sterling Drive Ventures, Inc., and a general partner of Sterling Drive Ventures L.P., a holding company for the Rodan Group, an injection molder of plastic parts.
+Mr. Alperin currently serves as a director of: Fiesta Restaurant Group, Inc. (and is Chairman of its finance committee and a member of its audit committee); Jefferies Financial Group, Inc. (formerly known as Leucadia National Corporation), a diversified financial services company engaged in investment banking, capital markets, asset management and principal investing (and is a member of its audit committee, compensation committee, nominating and corporate governance committee and valuation oversight committee); and Jefferies Group L.L.C., a full service global investment banking firm (and is a member of its audit committee, compensation committee and corporate governance and nominating committee).
+Mr. Alperin is also a director of Weeks Marine, Inc., a privately held marine construction company.
 He currently serves as a trustee of The Caramoor Center for Music and the Arts (and a member of its executive committee), President Emeritus and a Life Trustee of The Jewish Museum in New York City and is a past President of the New York Chapter of the American Jewish Committee where he also served as Chair of the audit committee of the national organization.

 GERALD A. BENJAMIN has been with the Company since 1988, in his current position as Executive Vice President and Chief Administrative Officer since 2000 and a director since 1994.
 He is also a member of our Executive Management Committee.
-Prior to holding his current position Mr. Benjamin was Senior Vice President of Administration and Customer Satisfaction from 1993 to 2000.
+Prior to holding his current position, Mr. Benjamin was Senior Vice President of Administration and Customer Satisfaction from 1993 to 2000.
 Mr. Benjamin was Vice President of Distribution Operations from 1990 to 1992 and Director of Materials Management from 1988 to 1990.
 Before joining the Company in 1988, Mr. Benjamin was employed for 12 years at Estée Lauder, Inc. in various management positions, where his last position was Director of Materials Planning and Control.
 Mr. Benjamin brings experience to the Company's Board of Directors in the areas of global services, human resources, operations and leadership.
-Mr. Benjamin directs our

-Global Services functions in North America, South America, Europe, Asia, Australia and New Zealand.
-These functions include all aspects of the supply chain (distribution, inventory management and transportation for over 4.5 million square feet of distribution space), human resources (for more than 22,000 employees in 34 countries), information services, customer services, security and financial operations.
+Mr. Benjamin directs our Global Services functions in North America, South America, Europe, Asia, Australia and New Zealand.
+These functions include all aspects of the supply chain (distribution, inventory management and transportation for over 3.5 million square feet of distribution space), human resources (for more than 18,000 employees in 31 countries), information services, customer services, security and financial operations.